mazer225/smartbrain-updated/README.md

 # smartbrain-updated

-To see the Live Deo of the Porject [Click Here](https://smartbrain-face-reg-app.herokuapp.com/)
+To see the Live Deo of the Project [Click Here](https://smartbrain-face-reg-app.herokuapp.com/)

 Once Registered/Logged In, paste an Image address (of an Image with face) in the input field and click on Detect to see the magic.